cywu567/CRDC-Agent-Farm/README.md

-### **CRDC Datahub Submission Agent**
+### **CRDC Datahub Agent Farm**

-This project develops a custom AI agent to automate the approval process of CRDC Datahub submission requests using a Federal Lead account.
-Built with Python and Playwright for browser automation, this agent locates pending submissions, evaluates their content, and approves them by simulating actions taken by a Federal Lead reviewer.

-Designed for seamless execution in QA environments, the agent supports remote deployment and leverages CrewAI for modular orchestration.
-Operating independently from the submission agent, it focuses on the review and approval stage of the submission lifecycle.
-Optional integration with vector databases allows for decision logging and refinement via AI feedback loops.
+This project delivers a fully cloud-native, self-improving multi-agent AI system to automate the end-to-end CRDC Datahub submission process.
+Built using the CrewAI framework, the system leverages modular, Dockerized agents deployed on AWS ECS Fargate and orchestrated via AWS Step Functions to perform intelligent, scalable automation of submission creation, metadata population, and review approval.

+Each agent operates as a self-contained service capable of actions such as logging in, navigating dynamic forms, generating metadata via AWS Bedrock, and simulating user interaction through Playwright.
+Execution logs — including tool inputs, outputs, system feedback — are written to DynamoDB, enabling full observability and traceability.
+A Bedrock-based evaluator periodically analyzes these logs to extract generalized prompt templates, enabling agents to evolve from hardcoded logic to adaptive, prompt-driven behavior over time.

+Interaction with the system is supported via a React frontend and FastAPI backend, allowing users to chat with agents, monitor task progress, view history, and provide real-time feedback.
+The architecture is designed from the ground up to be modular, extensible, and production-ready — with each component deployable independently across isolated containers and fully integrated with AWS infrastructure.

 ## Setup